mdekrey/GitAutomation/readme.md

  * /configuration.json - the various configuration settings to use, including the git repo and persistence database.
 See the `configuration.sample.json` for format.
 This has several values that need to be replaced by you.
 For example, most of this file is set up to use GitHub; see [GitHub Setup](./GitAutomation.GitHub/github-setup.md).
  * /git-credentials.txt - the password to use for the git repository.
 Not persisted in the docker image for security purposes.
+ * /psql-credentials.txt - the environment variable definition for the postgres database.
+Not persisted in the docker image for security purposes.

 When you add these files, they should be without line endings and without UTF headers or you'll get difficult-to-track errors.